The Best Women's Racquetball Players Never to finish #1:

 Best Players who never finished #1:

 • Alexandra Herrera: earned a #1 tournament seed in Denver in Aug2021 when Longoria missed the event due to her Toyko Olympic committments.
+Has now won several events and looked for a time in early 2022 as the next successor to Longoria, but scuffled in the 2022-23 season and was passed by Mejia.

 • Frederique Lambert: has bashed her way to the #2 ranking in 2016 but has just one career win over the dominant Longoria.
 Soon after cresting at #2, Lambert graduated to Medical school and stepped away from full-time touring, likely permanently.
+She still shows up for Canadian National events (likely to retain the stipend and insurance) but essentially stopped playing pro events.

 • Samantha Salas Solis: Long-time top 10 player on tour, was as dominant a #2 as had ever been seen in the 2018-19 season, making the finals of nine of the season's 10 events, losing to Longoria each time.
+A racquet switch and an injury conspired to quickly drop her out of the top 10 by 2022.

 • Susana "Susy" Acosta: has hung around the top 10 for nearly 20 years on tour, peaking at #4 in 2012-13 later in her career but holding a top 4 ranking going back all the way to the 2000 season.